gatsbyjs/gatsby/docs/docs/labelling-issues.md

 ### Finish

-That's it!
+And you're done!
 You can call it a day or go back to the first step to label another issue.

 ## Conclusion